ivoa/ivoa-web/content/astronomers/vo_glossary.md

 - astronomers
 ---

 Here is a very brief explanation of some of the terms you may come across in the VO world.
-Its aimed at astronomers.
+It's aimed at astronomers.
 A much more technical list of terms and acronyms is maintained [here](http://wiki.ivoa.net/twiki/bin/view/IVOA/VOGlossary).
-Note that we don't list popular tools here - you can find a list of those on the [VO Software](applications.html) page.
+Note that we don't list popular tools here - you can find a list of those on the [VO Software](../applications/) page.

 **ADQL**
 : Astronomy Data Query Language.
 A standard language for querying astronomy databases, based on SQL (Standard Query Language).
 Standardisation was necessary because the popular commercial and open source variants of SQL all differ slightly, and IVOA wanted a standard way of specifying a region, which SQL does not provide.